codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-angular-application-to-production.md

 ![Build logs](../assets/deployment/angular/frontend-capsule-build-logs.png)

+Once the build is complete, a “Live Website” link will appear at the top of the tab.
+Click the link and you should see your deployed application.

+[Insert screenshot of deployed application]

-If you’d like to deploy another Angular application in the future, take a look at the [Angular repository](https://github.com/codecapsules-io/demo-angular/) we forked.
-The script Code Capsules used to deploy the application can be found on line 4 in the `package.json` file.
+If you’d like to deploy another application in a different language or framework, take a look at our other [deployment guides](/docs/deployment/).